-This year’s luncheon launched our 30th year of service to grieving kids and families.
-We are so excited to look towards the future as we celebrate this milestone.
-The event included keynote speeches from Janette Du Monceaux from Providence Hospice of Snohomish and Ian Buckmaster who received Safe Crossings Program Services and is a Camp Erin volunteer.
-The Abramson and Gilligan/Burk families who have benefited from free grief support services shared their stories in the video below.
+This year’s SCF Luncheon on October 18th, launched our 30th year of service to grieving kids and families.
+We are enthusiastically looking toward the future as we celebrate this significant milestone in our organization’s history.
+The luncheon event included keynote speeches from Janette Du Monceaux of Providence Hospice of Snohomish and Ian Buckmaster, who received Safe Crossings Program services and is a Camp Erin volunteer.
+The Abramson and Gilligan/Burk families benefited from grief support services and shared their stories in the video below.

-Thanks to everyone who came out to support Safe Crossings Foundation at our luncheon on October 18th, 2018.
+Thank you to everyone who came out to support Safe Crossings Foundation at our luncheon.
 Your generosity helped us raise a record breaking $473,000 for grieving kids and families!

-As we embark on our 30th year, we want to take a moment to thank all of you for your support over the past three decades.
-Together, we have a real opportunity to change the course of a child’s life following the loss of a loved one.
-We’ll work together to help grieving youth create futures with the joy, security, and possibilities all children deserve.
+As we embark on our 30th year of helping grieving children, we want to take a moment to thank all of you for your support over the past three decades.
+Together, we have changed the course of children’s lives following the death of a loved one.
+Let’s continue to work together to offer grieving-youth a future with the joy, security, and possibilities that all children deserve.